tumblr/TMTumblrSDK/README.md

 If you don't already have a consumer key/secret you can register [here](http://www.tumblr.com/oauth/apps).

+The authentication methods detailed below will provide the API client with a token and token secret.
+The SDK does *not* currently persist these values; you are responsible for storing them and setting them on the API client on subsquent app launches, before making any API requests.
+This may change in a future release.

 ### OAuth
 In your app’s `Info.plist`, specify a custom URL scheme that the browser can use to return to your application once the user has permitted or denied